LanaCreegan/airport-quiz/README.md

 ## Skeleton
 The quiz was designed using two pages, with the buttons and questions being displayed in boxes in the center of the page

+## Wireframe
+- Wireframe for home page can be found [here](./assets/images/home-page-wireframe.png)
+- Wireframe for quiz page can be found [here](./assets/images/quiz-page-wireframe.png)
+- Wireframe for end of quiz can be found [here](./assets/images/finish-page-wireframe.png)

 ## Surface
 ### Theme